Beyond tuition and fees: Expanding opportunities for all CMC students

 - Hands-on workshops to help navigate CMC opportunities, such as study abroad, pre-professional development, and financial literacy.

 Admitted students are typically selected for specific Scholar Communities based on the information provided in the application process.
-Students with a specific interest in one of the Scholar Communities listed below are encouraged to submit an addendum to their application, documenting their interest in a specific community.
+Students with a specific interest in a Scholar Community will be able to submit their interest within their applicant portal after applying for admission.

 Interdisciplinary Science Scholars – Students with a passion for science and leadership are eligible for an Interdisciplinary Science Scholarship.
 This program is aimed at students interested in exploring a double or dual major that pairs science with a non-science major.
 The scholarship covers full tuition and is available for students with demonstrated financial need.
 The scholarship also supports summer fellowships, internships, or research experiences.